suryanshvermaa/scsCloud/containerService/README.md

 - CreateDeployment: Insert a new deployment
 - DeleteDeployment: Remove a deployment by ID

-Each deployment record includes image, CPU/memory, replicas, port, and arbitrary env key/values.
+Each deployment record includes image, CPU/memory, replicas, port, env key/values, and a service subdomain used to build an Ingress host.

 ## 🧱 Architecture